PhantomInsights/covid-19/README.md

 * step1_global.py - A Python script that downloads and merges datasets from the Johns Hopkins repository.

-* step1_mx.py - A Python script that downloads a Mexican government PDF file, cleans it and converts it to CSV.
+* step1_mx.py - A Python script that downloads a Mexican CSC file and associated .xlsx catalog and merges them into a new CSV file.

 * step2_global.py - A Python script containing several functions to create plots and get insights from the global dataset.